Cut and Shoot, Texas: Government and infrastructure

 Cut and Shoot is governed locally by an elected mayor and five at-large city council positions.
 As of June 2022, the mayor is Nyla Akin Dalhaus.
 City council members, also known as Aldermen, are Bill Green, Jason Wieghat, Thomas Robinson, Charlie Musgrove, and Ryan Wallace.

-87% of Cut and Shoot is in Texas Senate District 3, represented by Republican Robert Nichols.
-The other 13% is in District 4, represented by Republican Brandon Creighton.
+Cut and Shoot is in Texas Senate District 4, represented by Republican Brandon Creighton.
 Cut and Shoot is in District 16 of the Texas House of Representatives, represented by Republican Will Metcalf.

-In Congress, Cut and Shoot is represented in the Senate by Republicans John Cornyn and Ted Cruz, and in the House of Representatives, Cut and Shoot is in District 8, represented by Kevin Brady.
+In Congress, Cut and Shoot is represented in the Senate by Republicans John Cornyn and Ted Cruz, and in the House of Representatives, Cut and Shoot is in District 8, represented by Morgan Luttrell.

 The City of Cut and Shoot is one of the very few statewide municipalities that has no ad valorem property tax within its city limits.
 The only tax based city income is from a 1% sales tax on taxable goods and services within the city limits.

 The United States Postal Service Cut and Shoot Post Office is located at 13985 Texas State Highway 105 East.

-Cut And Shoot includes Groceville, an unincorporated populated place.
+Cut and Shoot includes Groceville, an unincorporated populated place.

+The previously abandoned Cut and Shoot Airfield owned by the Schank family was redeveloped into Chennault Airfield - 25TX, a privately owned flight training airstrip operated by General Chennault Flying Tiger Academy and opened in November 2023.